 Great organizations don’t just appear.
-There is a method to the madness.
-I wonder sometimes, however, if we make it seem more difficult than it is to create success in an organization.
-While nothing worth doing well is ever easy, there are certain benchmarks we can aim for which seem to exist in successful organizations I’ve observed.
+There is usually some methodical approach, which takes time to achieve.
+Nothing worth doing well is ever easy.
+Thankfully, in my experience, there are certain benchmarks we can aim for, which seem to exist in successful organizations I’ve observed.
 When we strive for these benchmarks, we at least have a path to guide us.

 And, having led in business, government, and now ministry worlds – these appear to be shared attributes of achieving any level of success.